dusty-nv/jetson-inference/docs/aux-docker.md

 # Running the Docker Container

-Pre-built Docker container images for this project are hosted on DockerHub at [`dustynv/jetson-inference`](https://hub.docker.com/r/dustynv/jetson-inference/tags).
+Pre-built Docker container images for this project are hosted on [DockerHub](https://hub.docker.com/r/dustynv/jetson-inference/tags).
 Alternatively, you can [Build the Project from Source](building-repo-2.md).

 Below are the currently available container tags: